open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 EOF
 ```

-By default, the Instrumentation resource that auto-instruments Python services
+🚨 By default, the `Instrumentation` resource that auto-instruments Python
-uses `otlp` with the `http/protobuf` protocol.
-This means that the configured
+services uses `otlp` with the `http/protobuf` protocol (gRPC is not supported at
-endpoint must be able to receive OTLP over `http/protobuf`.
-Therefore, the
+this time).
+This means that the configured endpoint must be able to receive OTLP
-example uses `http://demo-collector:4318`, which will connect to the `http` port
+over `http/protobuf`.
+Therefore, the example uses `http://demo-collector:4318`,
+which will connect to the `http` port of the `otlpreceiver` of the Collector
-of the `otlpreceiver` of the Collector created in the previous step.
+created in the previous step.

 > As of operator v0.67.0, the Instrumentation resource automatically sets
 > `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL` and `OTEL_EXPORTER_OTLP_METRICS_PROTOCOL`